rizemon/tp/docs/UserGuide.md

 This user guide is tailored for CTF players who have basic understanding of information security concepts.

-> ❗ This user guide is tailored for CTF players who have basic understanding of information security concepts.
+> :information_source: This user guide is tailored for CTF players who have basic understanding of information security concepts.

 ![carbon(6).png](images/carbon(6).png)